 How Kids Can Help on Moving Day

-Moving out of your old neighborhood and into a new property like those found at The Asher can be a challenge for many families with children.
+Moving out of your old neighborhood and into a new property can be a challenge for many families with children.
 If you have friends or family nearby who can help babysit for the day, it can make things go much more smoothly.
 But many families moving into new cities don’t have that luxury and have to watch the kids themselves.
 Hiring movers can make this go a lot easier, but you and the kids will probably still be pretty busy with the move.
 If you have lots of clutter that you are unsure about bringing or have things that you may want to bring at a later date, then you may want to invest in self storage units to help ease the chaos.
 Anyway, here are a few moving tips to get the kids involved when it’s time to move!

 Babies and Young Children